-Notes
+- Notes

-- 1. To test multiple system CSE clusters, you will need a DIRMUSER user ID on a second system in the cluster, and you should have already verified the DIRMSAT operation in "Test the DIRMSAT Server Machine" on page 241. - 2.
-Starting with step 10 on page 249, this procedure will have you make updates to the source directory and verify these changes took effect.
-To do this the RUNMODE= entry within an override file to the CONFIG DATADVH file (on the 6VMDIR10 41F minidisk) must be set to operational. - Log on to the DATAMOVE server. - 2.
+- 1. You will first need to log on to the appropriate DATAMOVE server. - a.
+In a CSE cluster, log on to the DATAMOVE server at the node you defined on the first DATAMOVE_MACHINE= statement in your override configuration file in step 6 on page 244. - b.
+In an SSI cluster, log on the DATAMOVE server at the member system associated with slot 1 in the QUERY SSI output.
+Refer to the DATAMOVE_MACHINE= statements in the CONFIGSS DATADVH file on the DIRMAINT 11F disk to determine which DATAMOVE server is defined for each system in the cluster. - 2.
+To test multiple-system CSE or SSI clusters, you will need a DIRMUSER user ID on a second system in the cluster, and you should have already verified the DIRMSAT operation in "Test the DIRMSAT Server Machine" on page 249. - 3.
+Starting with step 11 on page 257, this procedure will have you make updates to the source directory and verify these changes took effect.
+To do this the RUNMODE= entry within an override file to the CONFIG DATADVH file (on the 6VMDIR20 41F minidisk) must be set to operational. - 1.
+Log on to the DATAMOVE server.
+See note 1 above. - 2.
 If the DATAMOVE server is currently running, it must be shutdown.